Our 6 Step Solar Panel Installation Guide

 What to Expect During the Installation

-After obtaining the necessary approvals, it takes 1 to 3 days to have your array installed.
-Our roof crew installs the panels; and our electrical crew installs the inverter, meter socket and safety switch.
+After obtaining the necessary approvals, it takes 1 to 3 days to have a solar array installed.
+Our roof crew installs the panels.
+Then our electrical crew installs the inverter, meter socket and safety switch.

 How You Can Help With the Installation

 A timely response to our installation scheduling call is ideal.
-The sooner you can get back to us the sooner you will be on the schedule.
+The sooner the customer can get back to us the sooner they will be on the schedule.

-On the day of your installation, it will help if you have any pets kept inside.
-Whether you are there is optional, but it is preferred.
-Unlocking the entrance to your back yard and clearing your driveway will also help.
+On the day of the installation, it will help if any pets are kept inside.
+Whether the customer is there is optional, but it is preferred.
+Unlocking the entrance to the back yard and clearing the driveway will also help.

 4. Getting the City Inspection

-Once installed you are ready for the city inspection.
-This is one of two inspections needed before you can turn on your system.
+Once installed, the customer is ready for the city inspection.
+This is one of two inspections needed before the system can be turned on.

 City Inspection Procedure and Expected Time

-After your array installation is complete the city inspection will be scheduled.
+After the array installation is complete the city inspection will be scheduled.
 This inspection is normally scheduled 3 to 5 days after the installation.
 It takes about 30 to 45 minutes to complete.

-In this inspection, the city inspector examines your photovoltaic system.
+In this inspection, the city inspector examines the photovoltaic system.
 They make sure the array matches the submitted plans.

 What You Can Do to Help the City Inspection

-It is best if your pets are kept inside during the inspection.
-Again your presence is optional.
-If you aren’t home, though, you should make sure your backyard is unlocked.
+It is best if pets are kept inside during the inspection.
+Again the customer’s presence is optional.
+If the customer isn’t home, though, they should make sure their backyard is unlocked.

 5. Utility Inspection and Commissioning

-Once your installation has passed the city inspection, you are ready for the utility inspection.
+Once the installation has passed the city inspection, the array is ready for the utility inspection.
 The main purpose of this inspection is actually to install a different meter type.

 What Happens During Utility Inspection and Commissioning

 The utility inspection typically takes between 30 to 45 minutes to complete.
-The utility inspector comes to your home, installs a PV meter and switches out your old meter.
+The utility inspector comes to the home, installs a PV meter and switches out the old meter.